Caring for Guinea Pigs

 If we re-home a guinea pig to you it should be in good health unless you are told different.
 Guinea pigs should look bright eyed and their hair should be in good condition.

-Guinea pigs always need a vitamin c supplement and you will need to buy special dry food for this and it helps to feed plenty of fresh grass and red and green peppers also help to provide enough vitamin c.
+Guinea pigs always need a vitamin c supplement and you will need to buy special dry food for this and it helps to feed plenty of fresh grass, red and green peppers also help to provide enough vitamin c.

-A pigs life span is usually 5 years
+A pig’s life span is usually 5-7 years

 Guinea pigs are sociable animals and in the wild live in colonies therefore you should have at least two to live together.
 Groups of females with one neutered male works very well (lucky male) or a group of females.
-You cannot get a group of males living together unless they are brothers, and there are no females around that they can smell and even then it might not work.
-You should not let a rabbit and guinea pig live together, the rabbit might bully the pig and they have different diets.
+You cannot get a group of males living together unless they are brothers, and there are no females around that they can smell and even then, it might not work.
+You should not let a rabbit and guinea pig live together; the rabbit might bully the pig and they have different diets as well as communicating differently.